MaibornWolff/metric-gardener/README.md

 #### Install required build tools:

 -   This project is based upon Node.js.
-Therefore, there has to be a recent version of Node.js installed on your machine (Version 18 or newer).
+Therefore, there has to be a recent version of Node.js installed on your machine (version 18 or newer).
 -   Ensure that you have installed all build tools necessary to compile the native C/C++ parts of the required tree-sitter package: https://github.com/nodejs/node-gyp#installation

 #### Install project and parse your sources: